On-the-Job Injury Lawyer in Bellingham, WA

 Robinson & Kole has been devoted to helping clients recover compensation for workplace injuries and diseases and personal injury claims for more than 40 years.
-All five of our lawyers are successful trial attorneys with extensive courtroom experience, who have the knowledge and skills to help you navigate through the L&I claim process.
+Each workers' compensation lawyer at our firm is a successful trial attorney with extensive courtroom experience, and has the knowledge and skills to help you navigate through the L&I claim process.
 Our attorneys work together on case strategy and problem solving, so you benefit from the collective experience of our legal team that represents more than 100 years of handling workers’ compensation claims.

 Workers’ compensation benefits are available for an on-the-job injury or an occupational disease (repetitive injury).
 The two types of claims are distinct and have different requirements.
 The statute defines an injury as “a sudden and tangible happening, of a traumatic nature, producing an immediate or prompt result, and occurring from without, and such physical conditions as result therefrom.”